-1. Proof that s/he has obtained an undergraduate degree.
+1. Proof that s/he has obtained an undergraduate degree in the field of mechanical engineering.

 - This can be a Bachelor of Engineering or a completed university degree at a similar level in a related subject with at least 180 ECTS points, obtained from a tertiary education institution in Germany.